We support postgraduate research students in developing their teaching in the following ways:

 - CREATE HEA Fellowship Scheme, which focuses on reflecting on your current teaching and leads to Associate Fellowship of the HEA.
 Expect to plan at least 15 hours engagement/writing your reflective narrative for an Associate Fellow claim.
 Suitable for PGRs with some teaching and/or learning support responsibilities.
 We recommend this route to Associate Fellowship for busy PGRs.

 - Unit 1 of the Postgraduate Certificate in Academic Practice.
 A 30 credit level 7 unit, which focuses on reflecting on and developing your teaching, and leads to Associate Fellowship of the HEA.
 Suitable for PGRs with at least 20 hours of teaching and/or supporting learning within the same year.
 Expect to plan at least 30 hours engaging with formal learning and then further time in order to: develop your teaching practice (on the job); and to engage with independent study and your assessment.
-Apply here for the 2021/22 start
+Apply here for the next start date

 See BILT Events to book onto upcoming workshops, courses and events and for other development opportunities.

 See and/or contribute to Postgraduate Pedagogies, a new, open-access journal dedicated to showcasing the unique contribution that Graduate Teaching Assistants (GTAs) bring to Higher Education.

 Get in touch with the CREATE team firstname.lastname@example.org